-The Fund for Animals Wildlife Center—operated by The Fund for Animals in partnership with The Humane Society of the United States—is an oasis in Ramona, Calif., where orphaned and other injured wildlife are treated with the goal of releasing them back into the wild.
-In addition, The Fund for Animals Wildlife Center cares for nearly 40 full-time residents rescued from the exotic pet trade and other acts of cruelty.
+The Fund for Animals Wildlife Center is an oasis in Ramona, Calif., where orphaned and other injured wildlife are treated with the goal of releasing them back into the wild.
+In addition, The Fund for Animals Wildlife Center also cares for nearly 40 full-time residents rescued from the exotic pet trade and other acts of cruelty.

 Whether it's rescuing, rehabilitating, and releasing orphaned bobcats or celebrating the birthday of Hannah, the second oldest pygmy hippo in the United States, there are lots of exciting things happening at our center!